claudia-pacheco/walkies-client/README.md

 Features to add:

-- Favorites page would be a great addition to our project (adding a dog or a borrower to your favorites, storing them for later)
+- Adding a Dogs favourites page
-- Implementing a chat messenger where users can interact with eachother in real time, or to get an inbox functionality between owners and borrowers
+- Implementing a successful chat/inbox messaging system between users

 Bugs to fix: